Resources & Technical Sheets

 Theme Paint Technical Data Sheet

 Decorative Products FAQs

 If your existing wall has been previously painted and is in good condition, a primer may not be necessary.
+If applying a Glass Bead Texture, a high quality primer is required to prevent potential discoloration from the wall material.
 New walls should be primed with two coats of a high-quality, acrylic primer and allowed to dry thoroughly before applying any product.
 Follow instructions on the label.

 Not all GPW products require a tinted basecoat before product application.
 Typically, a basecoat is important when applying any translucent product or using a technique where the basecoat could show through to become part of the final finish.
 For example, a complementary color basecoat is important when applying Glass Beads Gels, which are clear, or when executing a strié technique.
 Also, it is much easier to apply a Metallic Texture or Metallic Paint over a similarly colored basecoat, as it will require fewer coats.